Below: Llanafan Village

 Photo shows the track to Brynyrafr Mine, council road

 in background.
-Henfwlch Mine is in the trees, high left.
+Henfwlch Mine is in the trees, high right.

 Llywernog Mining Museum